PhD candidate / guest

 Tuesday to Thursday

-I am a PhD candidate within the Near East department at the Faculty of Archaeology at Leiden.
+I am a PhD candidate and Teaching Assistant within the Near East department at the Faculty of Archaeology at Leiden.
 My research concerns primarily the Archaeology of Cyprus in Prehistory, specifically the Late Chalcolithic and the Early Bronze Age, with a focus on pottery technology and interactions with Anatolia.

 I arrived at the Faculty of Archaeology in Leiden in 2016 for a Research Master, after obtaining my degree in History and Archaeology from University of Cyprus.
 My thesis, entitled "Connectivity Through Pottery Horizons: Tracing Interactions in Late Chalcolithic Cyprus" investigated intra-insular and extra-insular interactions through the study of pottery technology.